 I got the results of my HACCP exam and I achieved a Distinction!
 All of the 22 pages of writing paid off!
 On a more serious note, there was a change of Prime Minister and the Minister responsible for Food, Environment and Agriculture also changed.
 We will wait to see whether Natasha’s law is enacted given the change in personalities.

 In July I started posting regularly on Instagram.
-The account is here if you would like to follow it.

 The news also broke that the sandwich producer being investigated regarding the deaths in hospital as a result of consuming products containing Listeria monocytogenes has closed.
 The business has been exonerated in the investigation, but the news came too late.

 The news that Natasha’s law is planned to be laid before Parliament this summer was expected given the pledge from Michael Gove after the coroner’s report.
 It appears to mean that all pre packed food will have to have full ingredient and allergen labelling.
 Reports indicate that a transition period will give businesses until the summer of 2021 to change their packaging.

 There have been 2 recalls so far this month (26th June 2019) due to the presence of Listeria.
 These, along with the reports of deaths following the consumption of sandwiches by hospital patients has led to a blog post which you can find here.